Electricity sector in Bolivia: Tariffs

 Electricity tariffs in Bolivia are far lower than average tariffs in Latin America.
-The average residential tariff in 2006 was US$0.0614 per kWh (compared to US$0.115 per kWh weighted averagein LAC), while the average tariff for the industry was US$0.044 per kWh (compared to US$0.107 per kWh weighted average in LAC).
+The average residential tariff in 2006 was US$0.0614 per kWh (compared to US$0.115 per kWh weighted average in LAC), while the average tariff for the industry was US$0.044 per kWh (compared to US$0.107 per kWh weighted average in LAC).

 Electricity prices charged by the distribution companies to their regulated clients include energy costs (including generation and transmission costs) and all the distribution costs, including a specific return on investment.
 However, as it was mentioned before, some distribution companies resell electricity to communal organizations or rural enterprises.
 The price and conditions of those transactions are not regulated, which causes an important legal void in the sector.

 Subsidies

 In March 2006, the Bolivian government approved Tarifa Dignidad (“Dignity Tariff”) by Supreme Decree 28653.
 This tariff grants a 25% discount in their electricity bills to those consumers whose monthly consumption is below 70 kWh in the urban areas and 30 kWh in the rural ones.
 This subsidy, which will be covered for four years by the electricity companies that operate in Bolivia, will benefit about 480,000 households.